Yurik72/ESPHap/README.md

 ```c
   hapservice= hap_add_lightbulb_service("Led",led_callback,(void*)&led_gpio);
 ```
 "Led" is the name of accessory

- led_callback is callback function called from the apple when changes
+led_callback is callback function called from the Apple Home app when changes

  (void*)&led_gpio  is callback parameter